-VA activities are those that bring additional value to products or services.
-Examples include entering orders, ordering materials, laying foundations, creating codes, assembling parts and shipping of goods to customers.
+Value adding activities are those that bring additional value to products or services.
+Value added activities examples include entering orders, ordering materials, laying foundations, creating codes, assembling parts, and shipping of goods to customers.
 Customers are willing to pay for these improvements that can change the form, fit or function of a product or service.

 On the other hand, NVA activities are tasks that do not increase market form or function.
-Examples are filing, copying, recording, waiting, counting, checking, inspecting, testing, reviewing and obtaining approvals.
+Non-value added activities examples include filing, copying, recording, waiting, counting, checking, inspecting, testing, reviewing, and obtaining approvals.
 These activities should be eliminated, simplified or reduced.